mystborn/GenericDataStructures/index.md

 # Generic Data Structures

 GenericDataStructures is a set of C header files that contain macros which generate strongly typed data structures in a fashion similar to C++ templates.
 Each data structure has two macros to generate the type: `<TYPE>\_DEFINE\_H` and `<TYPE>\_DEFINE_C` where `<TYPE>` corresponds to the data structure name.
-The first macro can can go in a header file if the functions are used across multiple compilation units.
+The first macro can go in a header file if the functions are used across multiple compilation units.
 The second should only be used in a source file.
 If you only need the collection in one location, both macros can be in the same file, as long as the `\_H` one is placed first.

 Those macros will generate a type and any functions needed to use the type.
 Each macro takes the desired type name as its first argument, then takes a name to prefix each function related to the type as its second.
 For example, when generating a list of ints (i.e. C++ `vector<int>` or C# `List<T>`), the macros will look something like this: